 This organization is continuing the initiatives in supporting the Nazareth Mission Hospital in Nairobi, Kenya.
-Pilgrim has assisted this organizations with building projects that have included housing for families raising children with HIV and a water collection system at Joy Village along with providing funds for new programs at the hospital and much needed equipment.
+Pilgrim has assisted this organizations with building projects that have included housing for families raising children with HIV and a water collection system at Joy Village along with providing funds for school fees and new programs at the hospital and much needed equipment.

 The Trust was established in 2003 to renovate and reopen the Baer Hospital in Chirala which was started in 1912 and was a beneficial part of the area until the 1970’s.
 In 2006, the outpatient clinic was able to reopen and in 2010 a small part of the original hospital opened for a 30-bed facility, including a small ICU and NICU.
 In 2016, the hospital became fully certified.
 Pilgrim has provided funding to help initiate a Nursing College at the hospital.